 The Extended Mind Hypothesis - first proposed in 1998 by Andy Clark and David Chalmers - is the idea that objects within the environment function as part of the mind.
 Take “Otto” and “Inga” for example.
 They are both travelling to a museum simultaneously.
 Otto has Alzheimer’s, and has written the directions to the museum on his notebook.
 On the other side, Inga relies on the memory of previous trips to find her way.

 From a functional perspective, Otto’s notebook has the same role as Inga’s memory - although one is a physical object and the other a mental property.
 Otto’s mind has been extended to include the notebook as the source of his own memory.
 This idea - that our environments are part of our “minds”, resonates with the ideas of Robert Pepperell.
-In the Post-Human Manifesto, he says that “Human bodies have no boundaries”, and that “Consciousness (mind) and the environment (reality) cannot be separated; they are continuous”.
+In the Post-Human Manifesto, he says that

 So in the same way that Otto’s notebook is part of his extended mind, is a smartphone an intimate part of ours.
 The same can be said of our shoes and clothes.
 They are extensions of our skin that protect us from heat and cold.